nightroman/FarNet/FarNet/README.md

 # FarNet

-The Far Manager plugin and framework for .NET modules.
+Far Manager plugin and platform for .NET modules.

 **General**